 One of the first inclinations regarding explanations of the causes of this debilitating disease is to explain it away with genetics.
-Although, environmental factors can also play a role in the development of degenerative progression of the disorder.
-It's important to understand that certain genes do affect breeds like dachshunds who are more susceptible to it because of their elongated spines.
+Dog breeds are one determining factor, as is age, because both can make a particular canine more susceptible.
+Environmental factors can also play a role in the development of degenerative progression of the disorder.

 Stairs are considered to be a contributing factor and for this reason, many dog owners opt to install doggy cages.
 Some have speculated that jumping onto the couches can contribute to the degenerative process so you should discourage this behavior if possible.

 Poor diet might also be having an effect.
 If your dog tends to twist and play a lot while exerting energy then consider giving extra calories to rebuild any torn tissues.
 These strenuous activities could be avoided altogether for older dogs.

 The first symptom of canine degenerative myelopathy you should look for is difficulty with simply getting up.
 Pay attention to any lag time when they prop themselves up from the floor.
 If they are standing, then you will notice that perhaps the legs are shaking or might give out and go limp randomly.

 If your dog is stumbling or wobbling more when they haven’t been on a walk or exercising then this might be one of the more troubling symptoms of degenerative myelopathy to note, but often it’s not painful for the dog.
 The walks themselves will also suffer from inefficiency in the legs so pay attention to how they are moving overall across longer distances.
 If they are struggling more than usual on walks then this is also a bad sign.